asgr/ProFound/README.md

 where X, Y and Z should be set as appropriate for the version downloaded (check the name of the file basically).

 If none of the above works then you should consider burning your computer in sacrifice to the IO Gods.
-Then buy a newer better computer, and try all the above steps again.
+Then buy a newer *better* computer, and try all the above steps again.

-Failing all of the above, please email me for help.
+Failing all of the above, please email me for help (or perhaps raise an Issue here, if it really does not seem like a local issue).

 #### Package Dependencies